Ragnyll/FridgeFiller/README.md

 4. Migrate the database with `$ python fridgefiller/manage.py migrate`

+5. Add data to the database.
+Run `$ python lists/generate.py` to generate a database with some models n' what not.
+   Do note that running this command expects an empty database, if the database is not empty there might be problems

-5. Run the Django server via `$ python manage.py runserver`.
+6. Run the Django server via `$ python manage.py runserver`.
 This will start the Django debug server, running at `localhost:8000` on your machine.
 If you want to access the app from your public ip (aka from another computer on the network), instead run the Django server with `$ python manage.py runserver 0.0.0.0:<port number>`

-6. Have fun!
+7. Have fun!